 Mashed Potatoes

-The one thing I love about this mashed potatoes recipe is that I get to top them with gravy.
+Mashed potatoes are comfort food perfection: creamy, fluffy, and of course, they are the perfect transportation method for gravy.
 Whether it’s turkey gravy, or my chicken fried steak gravy, pot roast gravy, it does.not.matter.
 I’m into ALL of it.

 Another option is to use a combination of potatoes – amazing flavor!
 You can also make this mashed potatoes recipe with red potatoes.
 Super yummy, just not quite as fluffy.

-When selecting your potatoes, make sure to give them a once over.
+When selecting potatoes for this recipe, make sure to give them a once over.
 You want the potatoes to be:

 How To Make Mashed Potatoes